EU warns differing virus measures put free travel at risk | Health

 “Holders of (an) EU certificate should, in principle, not be subject to additional restrictions, wherever they come from in the European Union.
 Restrictions such as additional tests or quarantine, for instance,” Reynders, the justice commissioner, told reporters.

-The commission, the EU's executive branch, says scientific evidence shows that vaccine immunity begins to diminish after about 6 months.
+The commission says scientific evidence shows that vaccine immunity begins to diminish after about 6 months.
 But it's recommending that certificates should continue to be accepted as valid for 9 months after the first shot.

 “The commission is not proposing any period of validity for boosters at the moment,” Reynders said.